gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/governance_proposal.md

 # Module `0x1::governance_proposal`

-Define the GovernanceProposal that will be used as part of on-chain governance by AptosGovernance.
+Define the GovernanceProposal that will be used as part of on&#45;chain governance by AptosGovernance.

 This is separate from the AptosGovernance module to avoid circular dependency between AptosGovernance and Stake.